-5. Provider Concerns
+Provider Concerns

-a) How will providers continue to meet the needs of Medicaid recipients if reimbursement rates are reduced while providers' costs continue to increase?
+How will providers continue to meet the needs of Medicaid recipients if reimbursement rates are reduced while providers' costs continue to increase?

-The Rate Analysis and Development Unit continues to make progress on the research mandated by Assembly Bill 108 of the 2017 Legislative Session, which requires DHCFP to research and compare Nevada Medicaid rates to the cost of providing each service or item provided under every provider type.
-This information can be utilized in the future to guide decisions on where rate increases are needed based on feedback received directly from providers on their costs.
-The DHCFP strongly encourages all providers to complete surveys for their provider types as they become available, as this data is vital for DHCFP to determine if rates are sufficient to cover the costs of providing services.
+The Rate Analysis and Development Unit continues to make progress on the research mandated by Assembly Bill 108 of the 2017 Legislative Session, which requires DHCFP to research and compare Nevada Medicaid rates to the cost of providing each service or item under every provider type.
+This information can be used in the future to guide decisions on where rate increases are needed based on feedback received directly from providers on their costs.
+The DHCFP strongly encourages all providers to complete surveys for their provider types as they become available.
+This data is vital for DHCFP to determine if rates are sufficient to cover the costs of providing services.

-As required for the process of the rate reduction state plan amendments, DHCFP is updating the Access Monitoring Review Plan, which requires data analysis and supporting information to reach conclusions on sufficient access for covered services provided under fee-for-service.

-In addition, the Rate Analysis and Development Unit maintains a webpage for information related to the Quadrennial Rate Reviews (See http://dhcfp.nv.gov/Resources/Rates/AB 108 Reviews/).
+As required for the process of the rate reduction state plan amendments, DHCFP is updating the Access Monitoring Review Plan (AMRP), which requires data analysis and supporting information to reach conclusions on sufficient access for covered services provided under feefor-service.
+In addition, the Rate Analysis and Development Unit maintains a webpage for information related to the Quadrennial Rate Reviews (See http://dhcfp.nv.gov/Resources/Rates/AB\108\Reviews/).
 This webpage contains the schedule of when each review will occur, along with legislative information and completed reports.

-b) My provider type is critical.
+My provider type is critical.
 Can it be excluded from the reductions?

 Assembly Bill 3 requires the DHCFP to reduce rates included in the fee schedule.
 There is no mechanism within the bill to allow DHCFP to exclude particular provider types.
-See also Section 3 and response 3(b) in this document.
+Also, see the heading "Funding Questions" in this document.